emacsorphanage/dart-mode/README.md

 location that identifier was originally defined.
 This can even take you to the Dart SDK's sources, or to packages that your library imports.
 Be careful when you're there, though: any edits may corrupt your package cache!

+### Search

+You can search for all references to the identifier under your cursor by pressing `C-c C-f`.
+This will show you everywhere a method, getter, or setter is called; everywhere a class is used as a type, constructed, or has static methods called on it; everywhere a named argument is passed; and so on.